Pascal Agrapart

-Agrapart & Fils is a Grower Champagne producer which makes organic wines with a focus on terroir.
+Pascal Agrapart (formerly Agrapart & Fils) is a producer of grower champagne which makes organic wines with a focus on terroir.

-History

-The house was founded in Avize by Arthur Agrapart at the end of the 19th century.
+The house was founded in Avize by Arthur Agrapart in 1894.

-His grandson, Pierre, expanded the production in the 1950s-1960s.
-Since 1984, the estate has been run by Pascal Agrapart and his brother, Fabrice.
+His grandson, Pierre, expanded the production in the 1950s–1960s.
+Since 1984, the family business has been run by Pascal Agrapart; and the fifth generation of the family, Ambroise Agrapart, joined his father Pascal in 2018.